Publish every day to send a flood of traffic to your site

 This approach also happens to be a great way to learn about any subject, especially how it’s presented online.

-Plan your and structure your posts ahead of time
+Plan and structure your posts ahead of time

 1. Use the “1-in-1-out” system to generate new posts: pick one piece of content — another blog post, a YouTube video, a question on Quora, an infographic on Pinterest — as the basis for your post.
 Write a summary, or a rebuttal, or your interpretation of the item.
 Spend a half hour reading or watching the original content (the input), and then spend a half hour writing about it (the output): 1-in-1-out.